 We unloaded our bikes and left the boat tied to the dock.
 The sign says the same at all the county docks, No overnight stays.
 That's okay, we plan to be back well before dark, let alone morning.
 Off we go down the narrow shoulder-less road with no bike lanes toward Deer Harbor.
 It's easy to tell when the ferry unloads because the cars come at us bumper to bumper ten at a time.
 Thankfully, we are only riding one mile to the Turtleback Mountain trailhead and parking lot.

-We head back through Wasp Passage with Friday Harbor in our sights.
 We don't really have a plan but I call for a slip assignment on channel 66 anyway.
-It's Saturday afternoon on Labor Day Weekend, she (the Harbormaster) says no slips are available but we can raft at the customs float.
+She (the Harbormaster) says no slips are available but we can raft at the customs float.
 I decline rafting when I spot a possibility.
-We squeeze our thirty feet into a thirty two foot space on the outside of the the breakwater by moving a dinghy under the overhang of a sixty footer.
-The wakes are pounding us mercilessly, I see boats getting damaged, the place is pandemonium.
+We squeeze our thirty feet into a thirty two foot space on the outside of the the breakwater by moving a dinghy a few feet under the overhang of a sixty footer.
+The wakes are pounding us mercilessly, I see boats getting damaged, the place is orderly pandemonium.
 Even though we can stay the night where we are, I have no intention of doing it.
-We walk up to Kings market and buy all the two of us are able to carry the two blocks back to the boat.
+We walk up to Kings market and buy all the that the two of us are able to carry two blocks plus the dock walk back to the boat.
 We could have anchored in the calm cove a short dinghy ride away but neither of us cared about visiting anywhere in Friday Harbor so we shove off and leave the two foot wake waves to the other die-hards for their Labor Day outing.

 We motored over to Fisherman Bay on Lopez Island.
 We knew we would have to anchor, but we also knew we would have flat water and a quiet evening.
 Fisherman Bay was crowded at the resorts but we had our pick of great anchor spots.
 I chose a little protected point of land near the S shaped entrance channel with deep water and high banks blocking the wind common to Fisherman Bay.
 We were snug as one can be and still be floating on a rope.

-Let's recap today, we started out on this long day with a morning loop hike on Jones Island, moved over to climb Turtleback Mountain on Orcas, swung by Friday Harbor on San Juan, and finally anchored at Fisherman Bay on Lopez.
+Next, we swung by Friday Harbor on San Juan, and finally anchored at Fisherman Bay on Lopez.
 Four islands, two hikes, a bike ride, and walking about a mile to get groceries, we went to bed early and slept in.

 A half block away is the Lopez Saturday Market (it's Sunday), we wander over there, watch the herd of grazing bunnies and buy some really good fudge.
 We are in absolutely no hurry nor do we have a plan for our next nights location, so we wander the village until we circle back to the dinghy tied to the stairs.

-Olga dock in East Sound
+Olga dock in East Sound |

 FYI, I have made a point of not reviewing local small businesses we come across, (restaurants, shops, etc.) this is because I want to pass on accurate, timeless local knowledge to fellow visitors, and not outdated useless flowery prose.
 My readers may be assured the parks, preserves, Islands and little coves, will still be there when they visit.